Impact Areas

 Harm Reduction, Workforce

-To develop two, 90-minute continuing education courses for social workers about the principles and practices of harm reduction.
+To develop continuing education courses for social workers about the principles and practices of harm reduction.

 • Grantees: National Harm Reduction Coalition, National Association of Social Workers Massachusetts Chapter